-All classroom instruction is aligned to the state standards with clear, standards based learning objectives identified for ELA and Math instruction.
+All classroom instruction is aligned to the state standards with clear, standards-based learning objectives identified for ELA and Math instruction.
 Standards-based teaching and learning is a student-centered approach to instruction, assessment, and instruction guided by grade level expectations and priority standards at each grade level.
-Based on these standards, teachers collaborate in site wide grade level Data Teams to consider what students should know or be able to do, how they will know whether students know and can do, what they will do when students don't know or can't do, and how they will respond when students already know and can already do.
+Based on these standards, teachers collaborate in site wide grade level PLCs to consider what students should know or be able to do, how they will know whether students know and can do, what they will do when students don't know or can't do, and how they will respond when students already know and can already do.
 Sundown teachers use a variety of assessment data to diagnose the needs of our students in order to provide opportunities for students to gain essential knowledge and skills.
-During this Data Teams process, teachers identify which standards have relevance across the grade level; using the following criteria: endurance, leverage, and readiness.
-Focusing on these essential standards allow the teacher to fine tune instruction, guide them through lesson planning, development of pre and post assessments to guide instruction, evaluation of student outcomes, and reflection of student learning to determine next steps.
+During this PLC process, teachers identify which standards are essential for each grade level; using the following criteria: endurance, leverage, and readiness.
+Focusing on these essential standards allow the teacher to fine tune instruction, guide them through lesson planning, development of targeted assessments to guide instruction, evaluation of student outcomes, and reflection of student learning to determine what interventions or enrichments are needed.
 The Core curriculum materials support EL strategies for both integrated and designated ELD.
 Additionally, intervention strategies in the curriculum support scaffolding and differentiation for EL students to access the core content.